The effect of relativistic precession on light curves of tidal disruption events: Results

 \subsection{Light curve analysis}

 We proceed to study the light curves generated from each simulation.
 To estimate the total radiated luminosity, first we map our two-dimensional model into three dimensions assuming azimuthal symmetry.
 Then, we identify the photosphere location for each polar element integrating the optical depth along radial component to find $r_\text{ph}$ so that $\tau(r=r_\text{ph})=2/3$.
 The observed luminosity for a given line of sight $\theta_\text{obs}$ was calculated integrated the radiated power over the whole photosphere weighing the contribution of each surface element by $\cos(\theta-\theta_\text{obs})$.
 The result is the observed luminosity along a given line of sight as a function of time $L=L(\theta_\text{obs},t)$.
 Additionally, we calculated the expected light curve for the wind and radiation injected using the semi-analytic approach developed by \cite{piro2020}, assuming that the opacity source is dominated by electron scattering.
-The mass-loss rate and luminosity used were the same as in the simulations but this calculation does not consider the presence of a surrounding medium.
+The mass-loss rate and luminosity used were the same as in the simulations.
+It is important remark that this calculation does not consider the presence of a surrounding medium as it assumes a spherically symmetric system.
 The results are presented in the following subsections, describing the impact of the parameters of the models: black hole mass $M_\text{h}$, inclination $i$, accretion efficiency $\eta$, and mass fraction $f_\text{m}$.